 ABOUT | Perhaps this is a strange obsession, using a camera to paint.
 Yet light is the easiest of materials to work and a constant source of beauty.
 It also creates the least amount of mess.

 To borrow from my instagram account @mikenyerges, my photographic work reflects the contingencies of time and place, insight and mood.
 It reflects those moments of chance when the world and experience converge and visually collapse.
-In the words of Thomas Nail, “The world, body, and brain entrain with one another like interlocking eddies floating down a stream.”
-My work flows from these contingencies, emerging from a world falling inward.
-Not a world standing apart.
-Not a separate, thing-in-itself.
-But a world inextricably folded into the lived experience, phantoms in the mind’s ephemeral machinery.
+Thomas Nail writes, “The world, body, and brain entrain with one another like interlocking eddies floating down a stream.”
+These are the contingencies, emerging into a world falling inward.
+Not standing apart.
+A world folded into the lived experience.
+Phantoms in the mind’s ephemeral machinery.
+Phantoms of the machine.

-I have always felt compelled to express my feelings creatively.
-I pounded the piano in my teens and early twenties with new-age and atonal compositions and came very close to an undergraduate degree in music composition.
-I turned these creative energies to painting and paper collage in my later twenties, and to writing.
+I’ve always felt compelled to express feelings creatively.
+I pounded the piano in my teens and early twenties—new-age and atonal compositions.
+Came very close to an undergraduate degree in theory and composition.
+Turned these creative energies to painting and paper collage in my twenties.
+Then to writing.

 I started exhibiting my photographic work in local and regional galleries in 2019.
 For a listing, see Exhibits.